 3C: A CAMPATH, Calcineurin inhibitor reduction and Chronic allograft nephropathy trial

-The 3C study (A CAMPATH, Calcineurin inhibitor reduction and Chronic allograft nephropathy trial) aims to test new ways to improve kidney transplants and make them more effective.
+The 3C study (A CAMPATH, Calcineurin inhibitor reduction and Chronic allograft nephropathy trial) aimed to test new ways to improve kidney transplants and make them last for longer.

-All people who receive a kidney transplant need drugs to prevent their body from “rejecting” the new kidney.
-Standard medications to prevent rejection may also cause long-term damage to the kidney.
-The 3C Study is testing two new treatments which might avoid this long-term damage.
-No one knows which of the two treatments, if any, are better than existing medication.
+All people who receive a kidney transplant need drugs to prevent their body from rejecting the new kidney.
+Unfortunately, standard medications to prevent rejection may also cause long-term damage to the kidney.

 The 3C Study tested two treatments at two different stages (at the time of transplant and six months later) post-transplant that might avoid this long-term damage.

 The treatments tested at the time of transplant, or 'induction', were alemtuzumab-based versus basiliximab-based therapy.
 During the long-term, 'maintenance', therapy starting about six months after transplant, the two treatments tested were tacrolimus-based versus sirolimus-based therapy.

 A total of 852 participants were randomised to treatment with alemtuzumab-based or basiliximab-based induction treatment.
 Alemtuzumab-based treatment caused a significant reduction in biopsy-proven acute rejection compared with basiliximab-based treatment in a broad range of patients receiving a kidney transplant.
 There was no excess of serious or opportunistic infections or other known complications of immunosuppression associated with alemtuzumab.